FIRST Global Challenge

-The FIRST Global Challenge is a yearly Olympics-style robotics competition organized by the International First Committee Association.
+The FIRST Global Challenge is a yearly robotics competition organized by the International First Committee Association.
 It promotes STEM education and careers for youth and was created by Dean Kamen in 2016 as an expansion of FIRST, an organization with similar objectives.

 History

-FIRST Global is a trade name for the International First Committee Association, a nonprofit corporation based in Manchester, New Hampshire, with a 501(c)3 designation from the IRS.
+FIRST Global is a trade name for the International First Committee Association, a nonprofit corporation based in Manchester, New Hampshire, with a 501(c)(3) designation from the IRS.

 The nonprofit was founded by the co-founder of FIRST, Dean Kamen, with the objective of promoting STEM education and careers in the developing world through Olympics-style robotics competitions.
-Former US Congressman, Joe Sestak is the organization's president.
+Former US Congressman, Joe Sestak was the organization's president in 2017, but left after the 2017 Challenge.

 Each year, the FIRST Global Challenge is held in a different city.
 For example, Mexico City was selected to host the 2018 Challenge after the United States hosted the 2017 edition in Washington, DC.
-This is a change from FIRST's system of championships, where one city hosts for several years at a time, and more closely follows the design of the Olympic Games.
+This is a change from FIRST's system of championships, where one city hosts for several years at a time.

-In May 2020, it was announced that FIRST Global would not host a traditional challenge in 2020 due to the COVID-19 pandemic.
+In May 2020, it was announced that FIRST Global would not host a traditional challenge in 2020 due to the COVID-19 pandemic and shifted to a remote model.
+One of the three champions were Team Bangladesh.

+In 2022, FIRST Global returned to in-person events with the 2022 Challenge in Geneva, Switzerland.